ManicodeSecurity/Defending-DevOps/labs/004-K8S-Cluster-Authentication/lab.md

 First, we delete any dangling clusters and create a new one using the `extra-config` parameter which tells the api-server to use our CSV file as a username/password store and RBAC as our authorization mechanism.

 1. This is *not* the most secure method of authentication for a variety of reasons but demonstrates authentication in K8S.
 Replace the path to `BasicAuthFile` with your own before running the `minikube start` command.

+## You must change the `/path/to` part of the following command to your own absolute path!
+Things will break if you do not change it.
 ```
 export MINIKUBE_HOME=~/Desktop/lab-tools/.kube
 minikube delete